principlebrothers/Budget_App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-We would like to thank [Microverse](https://www.microverse.org/) for inspiring this project
+- I would like to thank [Microverse](https://www.microverse.org/) for bring up this project to help implent rails design concept.
+- I will like to acknowledge [Gregoire Vella on Behance](https://www.behance.net/gregoirevella) who was creative to design this project
+- I will like to acknowldge [Creative Commons](https://creativecommons.org/licenses/by-nc/4.0/) for setting a legal plateform to preseve the hardwork of content creator.
+- I will like to ackknowledge [Render](https://render.com/) for making it possible to beginner to deploy their app on their website

 <p align="right">(<a href="#readme-top">back to top</a>)</p>